 7 FIXTURES

 7.1 Any club wishing to postpone or rearrange a league fixture or other organised game shall consult their opponents, agree a new date and complete the Fixture Amendment Form not later than 9pm on Tuesday preceding the fixture.
 (This is done electronically).
 If it fails to do so, then the club shall be fined £10 and forfeit the 2 points to the opposing team with a score of 24-0 against.
-The completed fixture amendment form must be forwarded to the Fixture Organiser Jordan Robinson for its approval.
-If clubs cannot agree a new date within 14 days of the original postponement, then Jordan Robinson will issue a new date for the fixture.
-If the fixture is not played as instructed by Jordan Robinson, the points will be awarded to the non-offending club and the offending club will be fined £10.
+The completed fixture amendment form must be forwarded to the Fixture Organiser Alan Smith for its approval.
+If clubs cannot agree a new date within 14 days of the original postponement, then Alan Smith will issue a new date for the fixture.
+If the fixture is not played as instructed by Alan Smith, the points will be awarded to the non-offending club and the offending club will be fined £10.

-7.2 All games must be played as per the fixture list, or the points for such games forfeited, unless an alternative date mutually agreeable by both teams and Jordan Robinson can be sought.
+7.2 All games must be played as per the fixture list, or the points for such games forfeited, unless an alternative date mutually agreeable by both teams and Alan Smith can be sought.

 7.3 Where programmed into the fixture programme, backlog dates should not be considered as a free weekend and the team should be prepared to be allocated fixtures on these days.